shmiko/shmiko.github.io/_posts/2016-05-14-angularjs-performance.md

 Use $watchCollection instead of $watch (with a 3rd parameter) - this will force Angular to check first layer only.
 Avoid repeated filters|pipes if possible especially with one time binding.
 Try ng-if instead of ng-show but wiegh the decision if you use specific toggles.
-Try not to use $watchers due to dirty checking, small apps will be ok though
+Try not to use $watchers due to dirty checking, small apps will be ok though.
 Batarang will help you benchmark your $watchers.